kensho-technologies/graphql-compiler/TROUBLESHOOTING.rst

 .. bash::

-    # Please modify to match the version of python you use for development.
+    # Please modify command to match the version of python you use for development.
     sudo apt-get install python3.6-dev